 A sprouting potato has “eyes” or buds, which are bulging sprouts.
 Each of these has the potential to grow into its own potato plant.

 If you want to make your potatoes sprout, store them in a warm, damp, light environment.
+Remember that store-bought potatoes are often treated with sprout inhibitors.

 How To Prevent Potatoes From Sprouting